basisai/churn_prediction/README.md

 [![Build Status](https://travis-ci.com/basisai/churn_prediction.svg?branch=master)](https://travis-ci.com/basisai/churn_prediction)
 [![Python version](https://img.shields.io/badge/python-3.7-blue.svg)](https://shields.io/)

-Preprocess raw data, train and serve ML model for customer churn data.
+This example is an end-to-end Bedrock tutorial on AWS.
+It demonstrates how to use Bedrock to preprocess data, train a model and create a HTTP endpoint for serving.
+This example complements [Bedrock documentation](https://docs.basis-ai.com/guides/quickstart).

 ### Data exploration and Model prototyping
 See [notebook](./doc/churn_prediction.ipynb)